jeffkreeftmeijer/jeffkreeftmeijer.com/_articles/2010/why-arent-you-using-git-flow/index.markdown

 Like when finishing a release branch, the hotfix branch gets merged into both `master` and `develop`.
 The release is tagged and the hotfix branch is removed.

-Boom. git-flow pulls from origin, merges the release branch into master, tags the release and back-merges everything back into develop before removing the release branch.

 ### Why aren't you using git-flow?

 Of course, if you're [not doing versioned releases](http://scottchacon.com/2011/08/31/github-flow.html), Vincent's git workflow and the git-flow library might not be a right fit for you.
 However, if you work on a project that's [semantically versioned](http://semver.org), like a Rubygem or a versioned API, git-flow will give you a couple of simple commands that will do a lot of work under the hood, making working on features, pushing new releases and hotfixing bugs a lot easier.
 Well, at leat on the git side.